arjunmehta/node-georedis/README.md

 Pass in query ranges returned by **proximity.getQueryRangesFromRadius** to find points that fall within your range value.

 **Options:**
-- `values: {Boolean, default is false}`: Instead of returning a flat array of key names, it will instead return a full set of keynames with coordinates in the form of `[[name, lat, lon], [name, lat, lon]...]`.This will be a slower query compared to just returning the keynames because the coordinates need to be calculated from the stored geohashes.
+- `values` **Boolean**: Default `false`.
+Instead of returning a flat array of key names, it will instead return a full set of keynames with coordinates in the form of `[[name, lat, lon], [name, lat, lon]...]`.This will be a slower query compared to just returning the keynames because the coordinates need to be calculated from the stored geohashes.

 ## License